 The Walter & Eliza Hall Trust Opportunity Scholarship

-Eligibility: Domestic undergraduate students going into their second year or above with a physical disability.
+Eligibility: Domestic undergraduate students going into their second year or above with a physical disability only.
 Applicants must also demonstrate financial hardship.

 Value: $10,000 for one year of study only at Macquarie University (non deferrable).
-There are three scholarships available
+There are two scholarships available.

 Applicants must be enrolled in any undergraduate degree at the University and have successfully completed at least one year of study, studying a minimum of two subjects per a semester.